 Open houses are a great way to find your next home.
-You can go to open houses when you are thinking about buying a new home, to help you decide what you want and understand prices.
+You can go to open houses when you are thinking about buying a new home to help you decide what you want and understand prices.

-1. Research the home online first
+1. Research the home online, first

 2. Make a good impression on the seller’s agent

-The agent will probably ask you to sign into the open house and may have requests like removing your shoes to keep floors and carpets clean.
+The agent will probably ask you to sign in to the open house and may have requests, like removing your shoes to keep floors and carpets clean.
 Agreeing to these requests also helps make a good impression.

 3. Ask the agent questions